 When working with state files, it is possible to update the timing metadata in those files as well with -s.
-If this option is used you can also update key states with -d (DS), -k (DNSKEY), -r (RRSIG of KSK), or -z (RRSIG of ZSK).
+With this option, it is also possible to update key states with -d (DS), -k (DNSKEY), -r (RRSIG of KSK), or -z (RRSIG of ZSK).
 Allowed states are HIDDEN, RUMOURED, OMNIPRESENT, and UNRETENTIVE.

-You can also set the goal state of the key with -g.
-This should be either HIDDEN or OMNIPRESENT (representing whether the key should be removed from the zone, or published).
+The goal state of the key can also be set with -g.
+This should be either HIDDEN or OMNIPRESENT, representing whether the key should be removed from the zone or published.

-It is NOT RECOMMENDED to manipulate state files manually except for testing purposes.
+It is NOT RECOMMENDED to manipulate state files manually, except for testing purposes.

-- -f Force an update of an old-format key with no metadata fields.
-Without this option, dnssec-settime will fail when attempting to update a legacy key.
-With this option, the key will be recreated in the new format, but with the original key data retained.
-The key's creation date will be set to the present time.
-If no other values are specified, then the key's publication and activation dates will also be set to the present time. - -K directory Sets the directory in which the key files are to reside. - -L ttl Sets the default TTL to use for this key when it is converted into a DNSKEY RR.
-If the key is imported into a zone, this is the TTL that will be used for it, unless there was already a DNSKEY RRset in place, in which case the existing TTL would take precedence.
-If this value is not set and there is no existing DNSKEY RRset, the TTL will default to the SOA TTL.
-Setting the default TTL to 0 or none removes it from the key. - -h Emit usage message and exit. - -V Prints version information.
+- -f This option forces an update of an old-format key with no metadata fields.
+Without this option, dnssec-settime fails when attempting to update a legacy key.
+With this option, the key is recreated in the new format, but with the original key data retained.
+The key's creation date is set to the present time.
+If no other values are specified, then the key's publication and activation dates are also set to the present time. - -K directory This option sets the directory in which the key files are to reside. - -L ttl This option sets the default TTL to use for this key when it is converted into a DNSKEY RR.
+This is the TTL used when the key is imported into a zone, unless there was already a DNSKEY RRset in place, in which case the existing TTL takes precedence.
+If this value is not set and there is no existing DNSKEY RRset, the TTL defaults to the SOA TTL.
+Setting the default TTL to 0 or none removes it from the key. - -h This option emits a usage message and exits.

-- -v level Sets the debugging level. - -E engine Specifies the cryptographic hardware to use, when applicable.
+- -V This option prints version information. - -v level This option sets the debugging level. - -E engine This option specifies the cryptographic hardware to use, when applicable.

-When BIND is built with OpenSSL PKCS#11 support, this defaults to the string "pkcs11", which identifies an OpenSSL engine that can drive a cryptographic accelerator or hardware service module.
-When BIND is built with native PKCS#11 cryptography (-enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via "-with-pkcs11".
+When BIND is built with OpenSSL PKCS#11 support, this defaults to the string pkcs11, which identifies an OpenSSL engine that can drive a cryptographic accelerator or hardware service module.
+When BIND is built with native PKCS#11 cryptography (--enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via --with-pkcs11.

 Dates can be expressed in the format YYYYMMDD or YYYYMMDDHHMMSS.
-If the argument begins with a '+' or '-', it is interpreted as an offset from the present time.
-For convenience, if such an offset is followed by one of the suffixes 'y', 'mo', 'w', 'd', 'h', or 'mi', then the offset is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
+If the argument begins with a + or -, it is interpreted as an offset from the present time.
+For convenience, if such an offset is followed by one of the suffixes y, mo, w, d, h, or mi, then the offset is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
 Without a suffix, the offset is computed in seconds.
-To unset a date, use 'none' or 'never'.
+To explicitly prevent a date from being set, use none or never.